 - Check the Statement End Balance is correct.
 If it isn’t, enter the correct amount > Apply > check the difference is now zero.

 - Ensure the correct transactions have been reconciled and none have been missed.
 If you’ve reconciled a transaction in error > clear the Reconciled? check box.

 - Check the value of your reconciled transactions.
 If a transaction has been entered with the incorrect value > clear the Reconciled? check box.
-You can then save the reconciliation that you’ve done so far and return to the bank activity.
-From here you can click the relevant transaction and amend the value.
+You can then save the reconciliation that you’ve done so far by clicking Save for Later on the Finish menu and return to the bank activity.
+From here, you can click the relevant transaction and change the value.

 - If you are processing your first reconciliation in Sage One, ensure that your bank’s opening balance is correct.
 You can check this by going to Settings > Opening balances > Bank opening balances.
 If you notice that the opening balance is incorrect, update the balance in the debit/credit field for the relevant bank account and click Save.
 You can now go back to the reconciliation screen and verify that the difference is now zero.